alpine9000/squirt/README.md

 Push files quickly from a modern computer to an Amiga. squirtd is designed to be super small, use hardly any ram and super fast.

-**Please don't run squirtd on any computer that is connected to the open internet!** It's insecure and allows anyone to write files directly to the computer.
+__Please__ don't run squirtd on any computer that is connected to the open internetIt's insecure and allows anyone to write files directly to the computer.

 ## Usage